When Will SawStop Patent Expire?

 What is A Continuation Patent?

-A continuation patent is a new patent application that can allow an inventor to pursue further patent claims based on the original or “parent” patent claim.
+A continuation patent is a new application allowing an inventor to pursue further patent claims based on the original or “parent” patent claim.
 There are good business reasons for making a continuation patent application that can have the effect of continuing the patent protections afforded by filing the “parent” claim.
-An example might be a further enhancement on the device, thing, or process that was the subject of the original patent claim.
+An example might be a further enhancement of the device, thing, or process that was the subject of the original patent claim.

 A continuation patent application may be filed at any time while a parent patent or any part of one in the patent family is pending.
-Its purpose is to broaden the original claim for protection or to attack a competitor’s design-around.
+Its purpose is to broaden the original protection claim or attack a competitor’s design-around.

 What is a Divisional Patent?